baidu/san-website/source/_posts/en/tutorial/background.md

 Introduction
 -----

-Chrome released V8 JavaScript engine in 2008 which enormously improved the performance of JavaScript.
+V8 engine was shipped with Chrome in 2008 which enormously improved the performance of running JavaScript.
 The emergence of V8 engine is destined to be a significant milestone in the history of JavaScript development.

 It provides the best choice for [Ryan Dahl](http://tinyclouds.org/), wanted to develop a high-performance server with no progress for a long time.